sourcesense/hipchat-c/README.md

-## A small program for message to hipchat
+## A small program written in C for sending message to hipchat

 Copyright (c) 2016, Eugenio Marzo <eugenio.marzo@yahoo.it>